mkazimoto/TaskESP32/README.md

 	}

-You can adjust task priority and call stack size:
+You can adjust task priority and stack size:

 	#include <TaskESP32.h>
 	#include <IRremote.h>